 For example, ‘Yoga Humanities’ requires schools to cover the major yogic texts like the Sutras.
 But, there is no guidance at all about HOW facilitators deliver that content.

 Given that most yoga teacher trainers do not have a background as professional educators, the tendency is to tell the yoga teachers-in-training WHAT the Sutras are and mean.
 This is called didactic learning.
 It’s a classic model of education where knowledge is transmitted directly from the teacher to the student.

-When not handled with a shit ton of awareness, students simply receive information.
+When not handled with a boatload of awareness, students simply receive information.
 They are told what to think based on what the teacher thinks.
 This method of teaching can bypass critical thinking because the expert’s truth becomes the students’ truth when no other options are given.

-When not handled with a shit ton of awareness, this can slide the toggle towards manipulation because yoga teachers-in-training are often in altered, more receptive, brain states during these sessions.
+When not handled with a boatload of awareness, this can slide the toggle towards manipulation because yoga teachers-in-training are often in altered, more receptive, brain states during these sessions.

 “Yes, yes it does.”
 (Says your subconscious.)
 And also “Ewh, yuck — but I don’t exactly know why.”

 The subtle, insidious hijacking of our students’ autonomy happens ALL THE TIME, kills creativity and creates an opening for potential intentional or unintentional manipulation.
 This is the method used to educate and indoctrinate the entire workforce of the British Empire to do its bidding.
 And it’s still very much in place today.

 (Want the skinny in the educational indoctrination and manipulation check out this TED Talk by Sir Ken Robinson with over 76 million views and/ or if you prefer this RSAnimate version Changing Education Paradigms.)